This is the first issue of a newsletter for those whose main news source is cable television. News networks like Fox News, CNN, and MSNBC tend to be

 Iranian oil production.

-In 1978, the Shah's government was overthrown by an Islamic Revolution that turned Iran’s government into an Islamic theocracy that
+An Islamic Revolution turned Iran’s government into an

 If the U.S. and Britain had not staged the coup d'état in 1953, Iran would today likely be a secular democracy friendly to the U.S. (and possibly Israel)